tmaiaroto/discfg/README.md

 For example, if the value is not what it is expected to be when the operation gets to DynamoDB, it will fail.

 So this may count discfg out for certain tasks and that's ok.
 Keep in mind what discfg was created for.
 It was not created to compete with or replace etcd.
 It's merely inspired by etcd.
-It is not stateful in the same way, so if a history and atomic counters are necessary for your application - use etcd.

 Since Lambdas can't run forever, there is no reasonable way to listen for changes.
 Sure, other AWS services could be used for this, but for now discfg is intended to have a simple scope.
 So while etcd has long polling